WillDang14/ctd-react-final/README.md

 # Install and Run (http://localhost:5173/)

-1. Before installing and run the project, user need to create an account on [airtable](https://airtable.com/)
+1. Before installing and run the project, user need to create an account on <a href="https://airtable.com/" target="_blank">airtable</a>

 This is the place for saving data on onlive server.